Ex-Muncie Police chief Stephen Stewart. Muncie Police Department, Photo Provided

 Ex-MPD chief files lawsuit, reveals details of FBI investigation

 A federal lawsuit filed by the previous Muncie Police Chief confirms details of the FBI probe into possible corruption in Muncie city government and seeks damages from the City of Muncie and Mayor Dennis Tyler.

-Former Chief Steven Stewart alleges that Tyler and Democratic party figure Phil Nichols repeatedly asked Stewart to conduct an MPD investigation of a city employee who was believed to be cooperating with the FBI's investigation.
+Former Chief Stephen Stewart alleges that Tyler and Democratic party figure Phil Nichols repeatedly asked Stewart to conduct an MPD investigation of a city employee who was believed to be cooperating with the FBI's investigation.

 In the lawsuit, Stewart says Tyler became aware that a "long-time" city employee was possibly cooperating with the FBI in it's investigation of corruption within the City of Muncie.
 After the employee was fired, Tyler told Stewart the employee had committed "crimes," but Tyler was unable to give any evidence, according to the lawsuit.